Alexei Leonov: Early life and military service

 Leonov was born on 30 May 1934 in Listvyanka, West Siberian Krai, Russian SFSR, in a Russian family.
 His grandfather had been forced to relocate to Siberia for his role in the 1905 Russian Revolution.
 Alexei was the eighth of nine surviving children born to Yevdokia and Arkhip.
 (Note: Three additional children died in infancy) His father was an electrician and miner.

 In 1936, his father was arrested and declared an "enemy of the people".
 Leonov wrote in his autobiography: "He was not alone: many were being arrested.
 It was part of a conscientious drive by the authorities to eradicate anyone who showed too much independence or strength of character.
 These were the years of Stalin's purges.
 Many disappeared into remote gulags and were never seen again."

 The family moved in with one of his married sisters in Kemerovo.
 His father rejoined the family in Kemerovo after he was released.
 He was compensated for his wrongful imprisonment.
 Leonov used art as a way to provide more food for the family.
-He began his art career by drawing flowers on ovens and later painted landscapes on canvasses.
+He began his art career by drawing flowers on ovens and later painted landscapes on canvases.

 The Soviet government encouraged its citizens to move to Soviet-occupied Prussia, so in 1948 his family relocated to Kaliningrad.
 Leonov graduated from secondary school (No. 21) in 1953.
 He applied to the Academy of Arts in Riga, Latvia, but decided not to attend due to the high tuition costs.
 Leonov decided to join a Ukrainian preparatory flying school in Kremenchug.
 He made his first solo flight in May 1955.
 While indulging in his passion for art by studying part-time in Riga, Leonov started an advanced two-year course to become a fighter pilot at the Chuguev Higher Air Force Pilots School in the Ukrainian SSR.

 On 30 October 1957, Leonov graduated with an honours degree and was commissioned a lieutenant in the 113th Parachute Aviation Regiment, part of the 10th Engineering Aviation Division of the 69th Air Army in Kyiv.
 On 13 December 1959, he married Svetlana Pavlovna Dozenko.
 The next day he moved to East Germany to his new assignment with the 294th Reconnaissance Regiment of the 24th Air Army.